I started playing Winchester, then Eton and now Rugby Fives. I was even the Wallball Ladies beginner National champion in 2018! Very cross-cultural.

 I have played Fives since I was as school and university and like the variety of people and camaraderie.
 As a Chartered Engineer, I tend towards the technical aspects of helping Fives which includes building, repairs and health and safety, as well as finance.

-I have been on the board since 2004 and have organised the Owers Trophy and both began and still organise the National School Girls Tournament.
-Now a teacher, Head of Classics in Stamford where I also coach fives on the squash courts, and play at nearby Oundle where possible, as well as on the Jesters’ Tour to Edinburgh, and anywhere else I get the chance!
+A board member since 2004, I began and still organise the National School Girls Tournament.
+I’m now Head of Classics in Stamford, where I also coach Fives, and play at nearby Oundle, on the Jesters’ Tour to Edinburgh, and anywhere else I can!

 I am very pleased to have a role on the board as an advocate for the ladies’ game.
 I hope to encourage and support as many ladies as possible to play fives and join the fantastic community it offers.